Nuitka/Nuitka/Developer_Manual.rst

 import expression is examined, it should say:

    - "ctypes" is a module
-   - "ctypes" is from standard library (may not be true)
+   - "ctypes" is from standard library (if it is, may not be true)
    - "ctypes" has a "ModuleFriend" that knows things about it attributes, that should be asked.